 Taking the Complexity out of Camera Management

-Questions and troubleshooting issues come up too frequently during both installation and routine use, regardless of whether users are new to or experienced in working with video surveillance systems.
-The onus is on technology manufacturers to ensure video systems are simple to use and provide the right tools to not only reduce the time end users spend trying to get a surveillance system configured for critical use but also feel confident when operating an advanced network of devices.
+Questions and troubleshooting issues arise too frequently during installation and routine use, regardless of whether users are new to or experienced in working with video surveillance systems.
+Therefore, the onus is on technology manufacturers to ensure video systems are simple to use and provide the right tools to reduce the time end users spend trying to get a surveillance system configured for critical use and feel confident when operating an advanced network of devices.